 3. The Headteacher, or Deputy Headteacher, will inform the parent(s) or carer/s of the student(s) involved by the end of the day where possible, either orally or in writing.
 They may be invited to the school to discuss the incident.

-Annex B: Searching, Screening and Confiscation Policy September 2022 Ellesmere Park High School fully recognises the responsibility it has under section 175/157 of the Education Actor have arrangements in place to safeguard and promote the welfare of children.
-This policy is a whole school policy which aims to provide a clear transparent policy that will allow members o
+Annex B: Searching, Screening and Confiscation Policy September 2022 to have arrangements in place to safeguard and promote the welfare of children.